 - Chew the food well.

-- Pay attention to your eating, and get away from distractions*.
+- Pay attention to your eating, and get away from distractions.
+In TCM your mind plays a part in how well you digest food, so pay attention to the tastes of the food.

 - Do not skip meals.